geographiliac/University-of-Buffalo/Labs/Graduated-Points/Graduated-Points.md

 Right click on the layer and select __Export__ --> __Save Feature As__ and export your file as a GeoJSON.

 We have now successfully created a point feature from our polygon file!
 There is still one more pre-processing step that we need to do before we can style our data in Mapbox Studio.
 A common error that occurs when uploading GeoJSON data to Mapbox is that the GeoJSON contains an old-style CRS attribute.
-To prevent this error, open your GeoJSON in a text editor (for this example, we will be using Atom).
+To prevent this error, open your GeoJSON in a text editor (for this example, we will be using Brackets).
 Delete the CRS attribute from your code and save your edits.
 For more information about common data uploading errors check out this helpful [documentation](https://docs.mapbox.com/help/troubleshooting/uploads/).

 <p align = "center">
   <img src="https://github.com/mjdanielson/University-of-Buffalo/blob/master/Labs/Graduated-Points/Images/Text_Editing.png" title="Text Editing">